An Oil Tunnel is Threatening the Great Lakes

 Fighting for our Great Lakes

-Both of Enbridge’s proposals — a tunnel through the Straits and a rerouted section of pipeline around the Bad River Band’s reservation — have drawn local, national, and international opposition.
+Both of Enbridge’s proposals — a tunnel under the Straits and a new pipeline around the Bad River Band’s reservation — have drawn local, national, and international opposition.
 Earthjustice is challenging both proposals.

-- The reroute: Earthjustice is representing the Bad River Band in opposing the Line 5 reroute proposal in state and federal reviews.
+- The reroute: Earthjustice is representing the Bad River Band in challenging Wisconsin’s permit through an administrative appeal and a lawsuit.
+We also represent the Band in opposing federal permits for the Line 5 reroute.

 We are also working to remove and shut down the current pipeline.
-Last fall, Earthjustice represented a coalition of 63 Tribal Nations from across the Midwest and Canada in an amicus brief supporting Michigan’s Attorney General in a lawsuit to remove the Line 5 pipeline from the heart of the Great Lakes.
+In 2023, Earthjustice represented a coalition of 63 Tribal Nations from across the Midwest and Canada in an amicus brief supporting Michigan’s Attorney General in a lawsuit to remove the Line 5 pipeline from the heart of the Great Lakes.

 Originally published on October 12, 2023.